 No person or group of persons may bring books, tapes, CDs or any other item to sell our patients, families or staff.

 You may not pass out religious literature, tracts, Bibles, tapes, CDs or any other written materials to the children.
 You may, however place appropriate gift items on a table we will provide for you.
-The Department of Chaplain Services will determine what gifts are appropriate.
+The Department of Spiritual Services will determine what gifts are appropriate.